robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 }
 ```
 ### Open Interfaces
-Typescript interfaces are "open", meaning that unlike in type aliases, you can have multiple declarations in the same scope:
+Typescript interfaces are "open", meaning that unlike in type aliases, you can have multiple declarations in the same scope.
+If two interface declarations are in the same scope,